How to Write and Format a White Paper: The Definitive Guide

 Write an actual white paper with individual instructor guidance.

-Our Advanced Business Writing Course + Coaching includes written feedback and two live coaching sessions.
+Our Report Writing Course includes written and live instructor feedback.

 Choosing the right topic is essential to have your white paper read.
 There are three major factors: